- As low as $171/Night

 - Cottage

 This guest home and courtyard were added to the property of a restored circa 1920s historic home in Beaufort's downtown historic district.
 This peaceful street is two blocks from the Beaufort River at Bellamy Curve as well as eateries and stores of Uptown.
 There is one bedroom with a queen bed, two modest closets, and en suite bathroom with tankless hot water heater.
-The open living room and kitchen has vaulted ceilings and huge windows that look out to the garden.
-It is entirely equipped for cooking and baking with refrigerator, freezer, oven, cooktop, microwave, toaster, pots and pans, kettle and French press.
+The open living room and kitchen has vaulted ceilings and enormous windows that look out to the garden.
+It is completely equipped for cooking and baking with refrigerator, freezer, oven, cooktop, microwave, toaster, pots and pans, kettle and French press.
 The living room has a bistro table, comfortable couch, armchair and 48 inch intelligent TV and wireless internet.
 There is a washer and dryer and pantry closet.
 Off street parking for one car is available.
 Appreciate the shared courtyard after a day of exploring.
 The University of South Carolina Beaufort (USCB) and Pigeon Point Park are five blocks away.
 It is 11 blocks to Henry C. Chambers Waterfront Park and downtown Beaufort's Bay Street with a plethora of stores, galleries, and eateries on the water.

 About the Area